devspace-sh/devspace/README.md

 ```bash
 devspace dev
 ```
+You can now:
-You can now access your application via `localhost:PORT` in your browser.
-Edit your source code files and DevSpace will automatically synchronize them to the containers in your Kubernetes cluster.
-If you are using a hot reloading tool like `nodemon`, then your application will automatically reload when file changes are detected inside the container.
+- Access your application via `localhost:PORT` in your browser
+- Edit your source code files and DevSpace will automatically synchronize them to the containers in your Kubernetes cluster.
+- Use a hot reloading tool like `nodemon` and your application will automatically reload when you edit source code files.

 > You can also run `devspace dev -i` to develop with interactive mode (overrides your Dockerfile `ENTRYPOINT` with `[sleep, 999999]` and opens the terminal proxy, so you can manually run the start command for your application, e.g. `npm start`).